 Regular consumption of foods high in resistant starch, along with plenty of fruits, vegetables, and nuts, can improve health.

-“We know that adequate intake of dietary fiber overall is important for achieving a healthy, balanced diet and reduces the risk of developing a range of chronic diseases including colon cancer, type 2 diabetes, and heart disease,” Lockyer said.
+Dietary fiber overall is important for achieving a healthy, balanced diet and reduces the risk of colon cancer, type 2 diabetes, and heart disease, among other conditions.